kontent-ai/delivery-sdk-net/docs/advanced-filtering.md

 - **Unexpected no-results**: remember filters are ANDed; temporarily comment out filters to isolate the restrictive one.
 - **Special characters**: string values are URL-encoded automatically (e.g. `&` becomes `%26`).
-- **Date filtering**: the Delivery API compares date-time strings; prefer ISO-like inputs and be explicit about bounds (see Delivery docs: [Filtering parameters](https://kontent.ai/learn/docs/apis/delivery-api/filtering-parameters)).
+- **Date filtering**: the SDK serializes all `DateTime` filter values to UTC (`Z`). `Local` values are converted to UTC; `Unspecified` values are treated as UTC (no offset conversion).
+Prefer `DateTime.UtcNow`/UTC values, or use `DateTimeOffset` and convert to UTC explicitly before filtering.
+The Delivery API compares date-time strings; be explicit about bounds (see Delivery docs: [Filtering parameters](https://kontent.ai/learn/docs/apis/delivery-api/filtering-parameters)).